noureldien/UvA-InfoVis-Students/Information Visualisation - Assignment 1.md

 If you open `barchart.html` in your browser at this point you will just see an blank page because we did not add any elements to the page.
 Now that we have a placeholder and styling for the chart, we continue by downloading the dataset that we will use for the visualisation.
 The dataset is available in [comma separated value](https://en.wikipedia.org/wiki/Comma-separated_values) (CSV) format from Blackboard under the name `cbs_companies_in_netherlands.csv`.
 Please download the dataset and put it in the same directory as the other two files you have created.
 As you study the contents of the dataset file, you will see that it contains the number of companies in The Netherlands over the period 2012 to 2016.
 For this simple walkthrough we will only use the total number of companies given in the second column (`Alle`).
 You will use the other columns denoting the number of companies per category later in this assignment.

-We are now going to setup the bar chart, *e.g.* the dimensions, location, axes of the figure.
+We are now going to set up the bar chart, *e.g.* the dimensions, location, axes of the figure.
 This is the first D3.js code that we will add to the document.
 Please include the following initialization code inside the empty `<script></script>` tags of `barchart.html`.
 Also study the code and the comments carefully as this defines the main appearance of our bar chart.
 In particular, note how we define variables for the dimensions of the graph (`widht`, `height`) to reuse them later for dynamically modifying the chart.
 Also note the scalings for the axes, for different datasets you might need to change the scalings accordingly.

 ```javascript
 // Define the size of the visualisation